What is EVA Foam Boat Flooring?

 Whether you’re upgrading an old pontoon or enhancing a new fishing boat, EVA foam is a reliable option that will last for years and withstand the harsh marine environment.
 If you’re looking for a simple, DIY flooring upgrade that delivers lasting performance, EVA foam boat flooring is the way to go.

-Why EVA Foam Boat Flooring is Ideal for California Boats
+FAQs: EVA Foam Boat Flooring Explained